-Applications for special votes for the 2016 Municipal Elections will open on Friday 10 June 2016 and close on Friday 8 July 2016, as specified in the official election timetable.
-You can apply for a special vote:
+Applications for special votes for the 2016 Municipal Elections were open from 10 June 2016 to 8 July 2016, as specified in the official election timetable.
+Applications for special votes are now closed.

-You will receive an SMS notifying you of the outcome once your application has been processed, but you can also check the status of your special vote application online.
+You should have received an SMS or EMAIL notifying you of the outcome once your application has been processed, but you can also check the status of your special vote application online.